 - Eight Paper lunch bags/sacks

-- a mini hot glue gun and several glue sticks
+- A mini hot glue gun and several glue sticks

-- a good pair of scissors
+- A good pair of scissors

-- Something to hang the snowflakes
+- A piece of twine, string, or fishing line to hang the snowflakes

-It’s as easy as 1, 2, 3…8
+Instructions that are as easy as 1, 2, 3…9

 - Repeat until you’ve glued all 8 bags together